Obinutuzumab: History

 Obinutuzumab was created by scientists at GlycArt Biotechnology, which had been founded in 2000 as a spin-out company of the Swiss Federal Institute of Technology in Zurich to develop afucosylated monoclonal antibodies; GA101 was one of its lead products when it was acquired by Roche in 2005.

-Roche developed the drug in the US through its US subsidiary, Genentech, and in Japan through its Japanese subsidiary, Chugai.
+Roche developed the drug in the US through its subsidiary, Genentech, and in Japan through its subsidiary, Chugai.
 Genentech partnered with Biogen Idec to explore the use of the drug for primary biliary cirrhosis but as of 2014 it appeared the development in that indication had halted.

 In November 2013, the US Food and Drug Administration (FDA) approved obinutuzumab in combination with chlorambucil as a first-line treatment for chronic lymphocytic leukemia, and was the first drug with breakthrough therapy designation to gain approval.

 In October 2014, NICE announced that NHS England would not fund use of the drug, due to data uncertainties in Roche's application.
 In June 2015, NICE announced that it would fund restricted use of the drug.

 In their final recommendation of obinutuzumab, in the January 2015 Pan-Canadian Oncology Drug Review (pERC) for treatment of chronic lymphocytic leukemia, published by the Canadian Agency for Drugs and Technologies in Health, the list price of obinutuzumab provided by the manufacturer Hoffmann-La Roche was $CDN 5,275.54 per 1,000 mg vial.
 At the recommended dose obinutuzumab costs $15,826.50" for the first 28-day cycle and "$5275.50 per 28 day cycle for subsequent cycles."

-In February 2016, obinutuzumab was approved by the FDA under the Priority Review program for use in combination with bendamustine followed by obinutuzumab monotherapy for the treatment of patients with follicular lymphoma as a secondline treatment to a regimen containing rituximab.
+In February 2016, obinutuzumab was approved by the FDA under the Priority Review program for use in combination with bendamustine followed by obinutuzumab monotherapy for the treatment of people with follicular lymphoma as a secondline treatment to a regimen containing rituximab.

-In January 2019, the US Food and Drug Administration (FDA) approved ibrutinib in combination with obinutuzumab for people with chronic lymphocytic leukemia/small lymphocytic lymphoma who have not received prior treatment.
+In January 2019, the FDA approved ibrutinib in combination with obinutuzumab for people with chronic lymphocytic leukemia/small lymphocytic lymphoma who have not received prior treatment.

-In October 2025, the US Food and Drug Administration (FDA) approved obinutuzumab for the treatment of adult patients with active lupus nephritis who are receiving standard therapy, making it the first anti-CD20 monoclonal antibody approved for this indication.
+In October 2025, the FDA approved obinutuzumab for the treatment of adults with active lupus nephritis who are receiving standard therapy, making it the first anti-CD20 monoclonal antibody approved for this indication.

+In September 2026, it was approved to reduce the risk of relapse in people aged two years of age and older with frequently relapsing or steroid-dependent, childhood-onset, idiopathic nephrotic syndrome who are in remission.
+The efficacy and safety of obinutuzumab for treating nephrotic syndrome were evaluated in INSHORE (NCT05627557), a phase III, randomized, controlled, open-label, multi-center study in 85 participants aged two years of age and older with childhood-onset frequently relapsing or steroid-dependent idiopathic nephrotic syndrome.
+Participants had to be in complete remission at study entry, meaning no swelling and urine protein within the normal range.
+The application for obinutuzumab received breakthrough therapy, orphan drug, and priority review designations for this approval.